Community Drama Opportunity at 2017 Festival

 The Festival is offering lunchtime slots under the title A Play, A Pasty and A Pint for Orkney drama groups to present one-hour small-scale plays in an informal environment.
 The work can range from serious drama to comedy but must be on a small scale in terms of its cast and production requirements.
 Whilst lighting will be available, large-scale sets will not be possible.

-Anyone who is interested in volunteering to perform in these slots should get in touch with the Artistic Director, Alasdair Nicolson, via email or drop their idea into the St Magnus Festival office.
+Anyone who is interested in volunteering to perform in these slots should get in touch with the Artistic Director, Alasdair Nicolson, via email or drop their idea into the St Magnus Festival office by Monday 13 March.

 Proposals should indicate details of the play, rights to perform,the size of cast, the technical requirements and any other relevant information.
 The duration of the performance must be no longer than an hour.